coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Many of the gems named "action..." are part of rails, and thus, you should update rails to update them.

-You *must* review gems if you have reason to believe they are malicious.
+You *must* review gems if you have reason to believe they might be malicious.
+Occasional spotchecks are encouraged.
 For more information, see
 ["Being paranoid with Ruby gems" (Gemnasium)](https://gemnasium.com/blog/being-paranoid-with-ruby-gems/) You can see the changes by doing the following.